flutter/website/src/docs/index.md

 ### Videos

-We also have some helpful videos on our
-[Flutter YouTube channel][]!
-In particular, check out the Flutter in Focus series, and learn about other series on our [videos][] page.
+We also have some helpful videos on our [Flutter YouTube channel][]!
+In particular, check out the [Flutter in Focus series][], and learn about other series on our [videos][] page.

 First up, why use Flutter?
 What makes it different than other app frameworks?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/l-YO9CmaSUM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br>

-How is Flutter different for app development?
+Flutter in Focus: Learn Flutter features in 10 minutes or less.

 <iframe style="max-width: 100%" width="560" height="315" src="https://www.youtube.com/embed/wgTBLj7rMPM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-Flutter in Focus: Learn Flutter features in 10 minutes or less.<br>
-[Flutter in Focus playlist][]

 In Flutter, "everything is a widget"!
-If you want to better understand the two kinds of widgets, Stateless and Stateful, see the following videos, part of the [Flutter in Focus][] series.
+If you want to better understand the two kinds of widgets, Stateless and Stateful, see the following videos,

 <iframe style="max-width: 100%" width="560" height="315" src="https://www.youtube.com/embed/wE7khGHVkYY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> <iframe width="560" height="315" src="https://www.youtube.com/embed/AqCMFXEmf3w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>